xultaeculcis/ml-project-cookiecutter/{{ cookiecutter.repo_name }}/docs/guides/contributing.md

 This page explains the coding style and general contributing guidelines for the dev team.

 ## Instructions

 There are a couple of rules that you should follow:

 1. Use `logging` module instead of `print()` function
 2. Try not to leave commended out code
-3. If certain functionality is needed in multiple places - please crate a separate module or a class for it and import it in your code.
+3. If certain functionality is needed in multiple places - please create a separate module or a class for it and import it in your code.
 4. Use notebooks only for quick experimentation, they should not be the source of our production code.
 5. Set a guide in your IDE to 120 characters.
 We use 120 instead of suggested 79 from the **PEP8** Guidelines.
 6. We use `mypy` to guard the type annotations.